percona/psmdb-docs/docs/telemetry.md

 * Telemetry root path - `/usr/local/percona/telemetry`

-* Percona Server for MongoDB has two root paths, since telemetry subsystem is enabled both for the `mongod` and `mongos` instances.
+* Percona Server for MongoDB has two root paths since the telemetry subsystem is enabled both for the `mongod` and `mongos` instances.
 The paths are the following:

     * `mongod` root path -  `${telemetry root path}/psmdb/`
     * `mongos` root path -  `${telemetry root path}/psmdbs/`